microsoft/pyright/docs/mypy-comparison.md

     return a + b # Mypy reports 4 errors
 ```

 Pyright cannot use the same multi-pass technique as mypy in this case.
 It needs to produce a single type for any given identifier to support language server features.
 Pyright instead uses a mechanism called [conditional types](type-concepts-advanced.md#conditional-types-and-type-variables).
-This approach allows pyright to handle some constrained TypeVar use cases that mypy cannot, but there are conversely other use cases that mypy can handle and pyright cannot.
+This approach allows pyright to handle some value-constrained TypeVar use cases that mypy cannot, but there are conversely other use cases that mypy can handle and pyright cannot.

 ### “Unknown” Type and Strict Mode